-Attendance monitoring of students holding a visa is achieved through the setting of a series of specific contact points which you must meet throughout the course of the academic year.
-The number of contact points set will depend on your level of study, and the type of contact will depend on your course of study:
+Engagement monitoring of students holding a visa is achieved through setting a series of specific contact points throughout the academic year.
+The number of contact points set will depend on the level of study of the student, and the type of contact will depend on the course of study.
+These are as follows:

 During research modules: once a month